 The Sequential Intercept Model (SIM) was introduced in the early 2000s with the goal of helping communities understand and improve the interactions between criminal justice systems and people with mental illness and substance use disorders.
-Yolo County developed the following localized interpretation in 2017 as well as an update in 2019.
+Sacramento County developed the following localized interpretation in 2018 as well as ongoing updates.